wryfi/twilio-caldav/README.md

     # the path to the python virtualenv for this app
     virtualenv_path = '/path/to/virtualenv'
+    # the timezone of your machine
+    timezone = 'America/Los_Angeles'
     # the url to your calendar.
 For zimbra, it looks something like:
     caldav_url = 'https://<username>:<password>@<zimbrahost>/dav/<zimbraemail>/<calendarname>'
     # the phone number to return when there are no events on the calendar for today